We believe we can help build a future for everyone.

 - Together with your engineering team, you will participate in a 24x7 on-call rotation and be an escalation contact for service incidents

-- Experience with Amazon Web Services (AWS), Google Cloud Platform (GCP), or Microsoft Azure
+- Proficiency with one of the following: Amazon Web Services (AWS), Google Cloud Platform (GCP), or Microsoft Azure

-- Experience with configuration management and orchestration tools such as Ansible, Chef, Docker or Terraform
+- Shown ability with configuration management and orchestration tools such as Ansible, Chef, Docker or Terraform

-- Experience with a scripting language such as Python, PHP, Ruby, or Perl
+- Proven ability with a scripting language such as Python, PHP, Ruby, or Perl

 - Experience with a systems language such as C, C++, C#, Go, Java, or Scala is preferred